Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels

-\para{} ARPES data therefore provide crucial information on the opening of a gap at the chemical potential which provides potential clues to the dramatic increase in resistivity with Pt-substitution, but also leaves us with some unanswered questions on origin of this gap.
-Additionally, the fact that the gap fills up with increasing temperature suggests that it is a correlation-driven gap which rasises the question of why correlation effects in Pt-substituted \ce{TiSe2} are so different from the parent \ce{TiSe2}
+\para{} ARPES data, therefore, reveal crucial information on the opening of a pseudogap at the chemical potential, which provides potential clues to the dramatic increase in resistivity with Pt-substitution, but also leaves us with some unanswered questions on the origin of the gap.
+Since the chemical potential shifts up into the conduction band with doping, a transition to a band insulator cannot be the origin of the gap.
+CDW is also unlikely to be the cause since the ordering is stronger in the undoped sample which is gapless at the chemical potential.
+In addition, we do not see evidence of hybridization of the conduction band with another band separated by the CDW wavevector.
+On the other hand, the fact that the gap fills up with increasing temperature suggests that it is a correlation-driven gap, which raises the question of why correlation effects in Pt-substituted \ce{TiSe2} are so different from the parent \ce{TiSe2}.